among/fusus/README.md

 # Fusus

-This is a pipeline that transforms scanned pages into readable text.
+This is a workflow that transforms scanned pages into readable text.

 The pages come from several printed Arabic books from the past few centuries.

-The pipeline takes care of cleaning, OCR and postprocessing.
+The workflow takes care of cleaning, OCR and postprocessing.

 This is work done by Cornelis van Lit and Dirk Roorda.